ThomasHJorgensen/CustodyMigration/README.md

-This repository contains all replication code for the paper "Means-Tested Subsidies, Family Dynamics and Labor Supply of Men and Women."

 Setup guide:
 1. Download [Anaconda](https://www.anaconda.com/download) using default options
 2. Add the location of the Anaconda-installation to PATH in "environment variables".